alexisvafiadis/Bug-Images-Data-Analysis-And-Type-Classification/README.md

 - **Logistic Regression**: A simple linear model used for classification, showing excellent performance on the dataset.
 - **Support Vector Machines (SVM)**: Both RBF and Polynomial kernels were tested for classification.
-- **K-Nearest Neighbors (KNN)**: A distance-based algorithm used for classification.
+- **K-Nearest Neighbors (KNN)**: A distance-based algorithm used for classification, that gave decent, but not great, results.
-- **Random Forest**: An ensemble learning method used for building decision trees and improving model performance.
+- **Random Forest**: An ensemble learning method used for combining decision trees.
-- **Extra Trees**: Another ensemble method that provided better results than Random Forest.
+- **Extra Trees**: Another ensemble method that provided slightly better results than Random Forest.
-- **XGBoost & LightGBM**: Gradient-boosted tree algorithms used for high-performance classification tasks.
+- **XGBoost & LightGBM**: Gradient-boosted tree algorithms that got the best results out of all algorithms tested.
-- **Stacking Classifier**: An ensemble of various models combined to improve prediction accuracy.
+- **Neural Networks**: Deep learning models, built with custom architectures, used for classifying insect images.
-- **Neural Networks (PyTorch)**: Deep learning models, built with custom architectures, used for classifying insect images.
+- **Stacking Classifier**: An ensemble of the previous models combined to improve prediction accuracy, with a voting system.